 Easy Activities for Kids

 Shrinky dinks are great.
-Kids can take the time to decorate them and then be totally amazed when they watch them shrink before their eyes in the oven.
+Kids can take the time to decorate them, and then be totally amazed as they watch them shrink before their eyes in the oven.
 It requires a little bit of parent assistance and a lot of creativity.

 Here are two I recommend:

 These beads will keep kids occupied as they create and design there own shapes and objects.
 When they are done designing, heat up your iron and fuse the beads together.
 Kids love how cool it looks.
-There are so many great kits to choose from but this one is a good one to start with:
+There are so many great kits to choose from but this one is a good one to start with.
+I also recommend getting the bead vacuum for easy clean up.

 My kids will sit and color these front to back.
 The best part is that there is NO MESS!!
 Magic ink books are colorless markers that when applied to the magic coloring pages reveals the hidden pictures.
 Try out one of these sets of three books.